hxchua/github-tips/README.md

 If you want the text to appear "code"-like, embrace your code within this symbol, i.e. start and end your code with  ` .

+More options relating to styling such as bold and italics in README can be found [here](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

+---

+If you want to insert a hyperlink, embrace the text intended for the hyperlink within [ ] and then input the link within ( ). i.e. `[text](link)`.

 ---
 ### Features on Github